jenineharris/foundation-biostat-2021/README.md

 * Read Criado-Perez Chapter 3 (optional/recommended)
 * Start looking for data for your course project (optional/recommended)

+IF YOU DO NOT ATTEND ZOOM CLASS:
+* Browse and watch/read about R-Markdown: https://rmarkdown.rstudio.com/lesson-1.html

 DURING CLASS TIME (optional attendance in zoom room 613 926 5756):

 * One-on-one appointments (first hour; sign up on Canvas)